anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 If you are interested in the original version of our character sheets, please visit voidstate at http://www.voidstate.com.
 Praises to him, too.

+Once we moved to github, Attila Kelemen and Curtis Tasker provided valuable additions to the program.

 ===------------------------------------------------------------------------------===
 		X - License